REST API Documentation

 Authentication

-All API requests require two custom headers:
+All authenticated API requests use the same two custom headers:

 public_key: {your_public_key}